-Although there are times when buying a CD might be appropriate, generally speaking, buying CDs should not be part of your long-term retirement strategy – unless you happen to be very close to retirement age.
-CD rates today just don't keep pace with inflation.
+Although there are times when buying a CD might be appropriate, generally speaking, buying CDs should not be a core part of your long-term retirement strategy – unless you happen to be very close to retirement age.
+CD rates today don't keep pace with inflation.
 And putting your money under a mattress is worse (and probably uncomfortable too).

 Instead, I encourage you to explore the thousands of financial products that provide better options.
-And remember that over long-periods of time, the stock market has outpaced inflation, today's CD yields and hiding your money under your mattress.
-But before you invest in anything, consider the risk/reward tradeoff, your goals and your time horizon – and call me to discuss.
+And remember that over long periods, the stock market has outpaced inflation, today's CD yields, and hiding your money under your mattress or in a dark shoebox.